mattytrentini/micropython_workshop/setup.rst

 Windows
 -------

 For the serial interface to appear in your system, you will need to install the drivers_ for CP2102.
-Once you have that, you can use either Hyper Terminal or PuTTy to connect to it, following this guide_.
+Once you have that, you can use either Hyper Terminal, PuTTy or CoolTerm to connect to it, following this guide_.

 The parameters for the connection are: 115200 baud rate, 8 data bits, no parity, 1 stop bit, no flow control.